Sensitivity Approximation by the Peano-Baker Series: Numerical results

-To test the accuracy and run time of the PBS algorithm, we have implemented it in the Julia language.
-For this purpose, we used the Julia packages \texttt{DifferentialEquations.jl} and \texttt{Sundials.jl} to solve the $n_x$ dimensional ODE system for the state variable $\bfx$.
-In particular, we used the solver \BDF \, from \texttt{Sundials.jl}, for which we set absolute and relative tolerances of 1e-6 and 1e-5, respectively.
-The ODE solver uses an adaptive time stepping, and thus returns the solution according to a non-uniform time grid, where time steps can be arbitrarily large (within the set time span).
-This corrupts the convergence of the PBS formula \eqref{eq:Approx} for the sensitivity matrix.
-To overcome this discrepancy between theory and implementation, at each iteration $k$ we refine the time step $[t_k,t_{k+1}]$ of size $\Delta t_k = t_{k+1}-t_k$ into $n_{int}$ uniformly spaced intervals $[t_k+\frac{i-1}{n_{int}}\Delta t_k,\,t_k+\frac{i}{n_{int}}\Delta t_k], i=1,\dots,n_{int}$.
-We then apply the PBS algorithm on each sub-interval and save the approximated sensitivity matrix $\hat{\bfS}_{k+1}$ corresponding to time $t_{k+1}$, thus discarding the auxiliary intermediate time steps.
-The number of sub-intervals $n_{int}$ must be such that the algorithm does not diverge; in our implementation of the algorithm we have set $n_{int}=\lceil 10\Delta t_k \|\nabla_xf(\hat{\bfx}_k)\| \rceil$.
+To test the accuracy and run time of the sensitivity approximation methods proposed in this paper (described in Section~\ref{sec:stability}), we have implemented the methods in the Julia language.
+For this purpose, we used the Julia packages \texttt{DifferentialEquations.jl} and \texttt{Sundials.jl} to solve the $n_x-$dimensional ODE system for the state variable $\bfx$.
+In particular, we used the solver \texttt{CVODE\_BDF} \, from \texttt{Sundials.jl}, for which we set absolute and relative tolerances of 1e-6 and 1e-5, respectively.
+The ODE solver uses an adaptive time stepping algorithm, and therefore returns the approximate ODE solution $\{\hat\bfx_k\}$ on a non-uniform time grid $\{t_k\}$, where time steps $[t_k,t_{k+1}]$ can be arbitrarily large (within the set time span).

+As discussed in Section~\ref{sec:stability}, the size $\Delta t_k$ of the time intervals $[t_k,t_{k+1}]$ does not give rise to stability concerns in the case of the Exp algorithm (Algorithm~\ref{alg:ExpAlg}), as this method relies only on the exponential formula~\eqref{solutionAtEquilibrium}, which is stable for all choices of $\Delta t_k$.
+For the PBSR algorithm (Algorithm~ \ref{alg:PBSR}), in the case of stiff problems, the time intervals $[t_k,t_{k+1}]$ can be too large for the PBS formula~\eqref{eq:Approx}, causing stability issues.
+Therefore, the time intervals are refined into $n_\tint$ sub-intervals $\{[t_{k,i},t_{k,i+1}]\}_{i=1}^{n_\tint}$ of length $\Delta t_k/n_\tint$; note that we suppress the $n_\tint$s dependence on $k$ in the notation.
+To determine a good choice for the number of sub-intervals $n_{\tint}$, we consider some of the error terms in the PBS sensitivity approximation, analysed in Section~\ref{sec:proofErrEst}.
+In particular, a potentially problematic term is the error due to the truncation of the Peano-Baker series, i.e., the omission of $\sum_{n=3}^\infty \pbsI_n(t_{k,i+1};t_{k,i})$, on the sub-interval $[t_{k,i},t_{k,i+1}]$ (see \eqref{errPhi}).
+With majorations similar to \eqref{majorationNormPBS}, we obtain the upper bound